Gordon Wavamunno: Other responsibilities

 Wavamunno has an honorary doctorate degree from Makerere University, Uganda's oldest institution of higher learning, and from Nkumba University.
 He is a professor in business and entrepreneurship at Makerere University and is the chancellor at Nkumba University.

+Awards

 In January 2013, Wavamunno was appointed Knight of the Order of Saint John.
 Recipients of knighthoods in this order are not normally entitled to the honorific of "Sir".
 The award was in recognition of his philanthropic work with St. John Association of Uganda, where he has been a member since 1983.
 He currently serves as the chairman of the association.

+Charitable works

 Among other charitable acts, he has donated two ambulances to the association, renovated their offices in Kampala, and offered bursaries to orphans.

 Personal life

-Wavamunno is married and is the father of both male and female children.
+Wavamunno is married and is the father of both male and female children, including fashion model Gloria.